 After getting a late evening bite to eat at Fiesta Mexicana (3.5 / 5 stars) and settling in to our motel, Moab Red Stone Inn (2.5 out of 5 though totally passable if other options are full), I called it a night with dreams of exploring the shadowy mountains I had seen on the ride into town.

-In the desert, mornings and evenings are your friend, even in Spring when cool air temps become plenty warm just under the blazing sun.
+In the dessert, mornings and evenings are your friend, even in Spring when cool air temps become plenty warm just under the blazing sun.
 Waking up around 6, I quietly made my way out of the motel and into my rental Jeep to start 24 hours of adventuring… Heading North towards the stunning parks the surround Moab, you’ll first pass Arches National Park on your right and a few miles later, the turn off for Canyonlands National Park and Dead Horse Point.
 Since Canyonlands is the furthest point, I elected to start to that side, enjoying the scenic viewpoints that line the one-lane road along the way towards the park’s east entrance.

 After about 30 minutes of driving, the road junctions out to Dead Horse Point State Park, a place I’d certainly never heard of but what the heck, it sounded interesting and away I went.
-Arriving long before the rangers, I paid the $10 day fee and made my way towards the heavily marked vista point all the while passing by incredible desert and canyon landscapes.
+Arriving long before the rangers, I paid the $10 day fee and made my way towards the heavily marked vista point all the while passing by incredible dessert and canyon landscapes.
 The park is only a few miles long with a visitor center and cafe near the entrance but with almost no other signs of humans, I headed right to the end… and what an end it is.
 The origin of the park’s name has many rumors, most notorious is the idea that cowboys would corral horses at the end of the point, fence them in and take just the best with them leaving the others to suffer a cruel fate though who knows.
 In any event, the park ends majestically , after parking in a small lot and passing by a few restrooms, it’s just a short walk out to the vista point that looks down to the view in the photo below.
 Canyon rim trails let you further explore around the point for other views down and around to the stunning area — it’s worth every cent of that entrance fee.

 After a quick visit to the visitor’s center for shotglass collection addition, my watch read just after 8am and it was time to get on to the next stop!